-Having my heart established with grace is a goal in which I am making progress daily, looking to ensure that my heart is stabilized only in and by the power of God.
+Having my heart established with grace is a goal in which I am making progress daily, looking to ensure that my heart is stabilized only in and by grace, the enabling power of God.
 I am no longer content to live unsettled and uneasy, nor in smug self-confidence; perfect peace in God is my daily objective.

 Yet even as I grow here, a related command in Hebrews intrigues me: “Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled.
 Lest there be any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.”
 (He 12:15-6)